aghosal89/Frechet_SingleIndex/SphereSimulation/readme.txt

 NOTE: For larger sample sizes and dimension, the code can take a very long time to execute and require a lot of memory.
 The cases with n = 50 and p = 2, however, should be doable on a decent laptop or desktop.

+### Analyzing Simulation Results

+The compiled data sets are all contained in the directory 'FinalSimResults', one .mat file for each of the 18 simulation settings.
+The numeric and graphical summaries in the text can be reproduced as follows.

+1) To reproduce the panels in Figure 1, run the script "Figure_sphereplots.m".

+2) To reproduce Tables 1 and 2, the script "Tables_1_2_computation.m" can be used.
+As lines 4-5 of this script indicate, a result file from 'FinalSimResults' must first be read into the Matlab workspace, then the corresponding summaries are computed for that particular simulation setting.

+3) To reproduce the histograms in Figure 2, run the script "Figure_etahat_distribution_p2.m"

+4) To reproduce the boxplots in Figure 3, run the script "Figures_MSEE_boxplots.m"